vorpalnet/blade/README.md

 ## Output

-Every WAR/JAR built by the active profile is copied to `dist/<version>-<build>/`, organized into tier subdirectories matching where each artifact deploys.
+Every WAR/JAR the build produces is copied to `dist/` (dev) or `dist/<version>-<build>/` (prod), organized into tier subdirectories matching where each artifact deploys.
 Library artifacts and build conf files stay at the root.

 ```
 dist/<version>-<build>/